-They are divided into four categories: Microbiological collections, Zoological collections, Histopathological collection and Botanical Collection.
-The specimens reveal the genetic diversity of archaea, bacteria, fungi, protozoa, helminths, arthropods, mollusks of medical and environmental importance, human and animal histopathological as well as exsiccates - dried and pressed samples - of medicinal plants.
+They are divided into five categories: Microbiological, Zoological, Histopathological, Botanical and Archeopaleontological Collection.
+The specimens reveal the genetic diversity of bacteria, fungi, protozoa, helminths, arthropods, mollusks of medical and environmental importance, human and animal histopathological as well as exsiccates - dried and pressed samples - of medicinal plants.
 They constitute the epidemiological memory and record of variations occurring in etiological agents over time.
 They represent the genetic populations of organisms related to public health research and microbiological collections with various potentialities for biotechnology.
 As sources of genetic resources, the biological collections of Fiocruz offer qualified products and services for applications in Research, Development and Innovation (R,D&I), which include, for example, the production of inputs for diagnostics, vaccines and medicines.

 The Biological Collections of Fiocruz are also integrated to the following networks and platforms: